 In-house attorneys, litigation counsel, real estate lawyers, government affairs attorneys, and environmental law academics will benefit from this program

 Program Level: Overview

-Prerequisites: Some experience with EPA rulemaking, toxic tort litigation, and/or toxic chemicals
+Prerequisites: Some familiarity with federal environmental regulation, toxic tort litigation, and/or toxic chemicals.